« I'll Be There for You, Literally | Main | Vatican in the Spotlight, Losing Its Religion »

 ADORATION

-Written and directed by Atom Egoyan; director of photography, Paul Sarossy; edited by Susan Shipton; music by Mychael Danna; production designer, Phillip Barker; produced by Mr. Egoyan, Simone Urdl and Jennifer Weiss; released by Sony Pictures Classics.
+Written and directed by Atom Egoyan; director of photography, Paul Sarossy; edited by Susan Shipton; music by Mychael Danna; production designer, Phillip Barker; produced by Mr. Egoyan, Simone Urdl and Jennifer Weiss; released by Sony Pictures Classics (United States) and New Wave Films (Britain).
 Running time: 1 hour 41 minutes.
+This film is rated R by MPAA and 15 by BBFC.

 WITH: Arsinée Khanjian (Sabine), Scott Speedman (Tom), Rachel Blanchard (Rachel), Noam Jenkins (Sami), Devon Bostick (Simon) and Kenneth Welsh (Morris).